What’s the ‘deal’ with Social Shopping?

 Instagram’s shoppable product tags feature.

-Currently, only 41% of brands are making use Instagram’s shopping features and even less on Facebook at a mere 17%.
-This, however, is on the rise.
+Currently only 41% of brands are making use Instagram’s shopping features and even less on Facebook at a mere 17%.
+This however, is on the rise.
 Success stories from the likes of Lego, Nike and Levi’s are encouraging for brands who were otherwise unaware or unconvinced of social media’s influence over consumers.
 In fact, new figures show that web traffic from social grew by 22% year-on-year in 2018.

 LEGO recently partnered with Snapchat to launch its new clothing line in a shoppable augmented-reality boutique.

-With heavy investment and new platform updates on the way, we expect that it will become more and more common to see brands jumping on the social shopping bandwagon.
+With heavy investment and new platform updates on the way, we expect that that it will become more and more common to see brands jumping on the social shopping bandwagon.
 As they do, customers will become increasingly comfortable shopping in-app, so much so, that they probably won’t realise they’re doing it.

 However, the big question is… what’s in it for the platforms?
 At the end of the day, social networks are advertising networks, who are able to reach an audience and sell that space to brands.
-As such, there’s speculation that once more businesses get on-board with social shopping, platforms may attempt to monetise the service, potentially by adding fees or taking a commission from sales – similar to that of eBay and Etsy.
+As such, there’s speculation that once more businesses get on-board with social shopping, platforms may attempt to monetize the service, potentially by adding fees or taking a commission from sales – similar to that of eBay and Etsy.
 Like most other social features, brands should expect to pay-to-play.

 E-commerce platforms that allow for integration with Facebook and Instagram.

 If you don’t?
 The answer is more complicated.
 Facebook (and thus Instagram) allow pages to create manual catalogues within the platform.
-However, if your brand has a wide range of FMCG products, this can be a painful time-destroyer.
+However if your brand has a wide range of FMCG products, this can be a painful time-destroyer.
 Despite this, there are still plenty of creative ways for retailers to get on-board.
 Just check out these examples of brands thinking outside the social shopping square.

 Either way, the bottom line is about your bottom dollar.
-Get in quick while it’s relatively fresh and (most importantly) free.
+Get in quick while it’s relatively fresh and (most-importantly) free.

 After all, it’s a great deal.